privy-io/auth-demo/README.md

-# Privy Auth Demo
+# Privy Demo

-This is a browser and mobile optimized demo of Privy Auth.
+This is a browser and mobile optimized demo of Privy.

 ## Useful Code Snippets